 Star Trek: The Animated Series rehashes this trope in episode 22, "How Sharper Than A Serpent's Tooth", in which a winged alien, Kukulkan, which had served as a patron to humans millennia earlier (causing the Mayans to worship it), returns to trade anvilicious rhetoric with Kirk.
 At the episode's end, Spock mentions that the alien had visited Vulcan, too, and "left much wiser".

 Averted in the Transformers franchise.
 Despite the technology, there's much of the divine and mystical in Cybertronian culture, and most of it proves to be genuine.
 Unicron is a good example, as he's rarely treated as anything other than an evil supernatural force, and is generally dealt with by use of a sacred relic (the Autobot Matrix of Leadership.)

 A good part of the second season of Transformers Prime, in particular, revolves around several mystical artifacts, the most important being the Omega Keys (though the Forge of Solus Prime played a big part, too).

 Both the Voyager 1 photo of Earth commonly known as the Pale Blue Dot and the vastness of the universe in general are popular arguments against theists who claim the universe was fine-tuned to produce humans, but the fact that the universe is vast and we are so small doesn't really bother theists who believe that God's children reside on other worlds as well.
-The two examples that come to mind are Islam and Mormonism, and Catholicism has entertained the question more then once.
+The two examples that come to mind are Islam and Mormonism, and Catholicism has entertained the question more than once.